cmclean/nucleus/docs/source/nucleus/examples/ngs_errors.md

 **Documentation index:** [doc_index.md](../../doc_index.md)

 ---
-This program reads in aligned NGS reads from --bam and emits TFRecord of tf.Examples containing the observed bases and quality scores for each read as well as the true genome sequence for that read, which are determined from the reference genome (--ref) and the known variants for the sample sequenced in the BAM (--vcf).
+This program reads in aligned NGS reads from `--bam` and emits a TFRecord of tf.Examples containing the observed bases and quality scores for each read as well as the true genome sequence for that read, which are determined from the reference genome (`--ref`) and the known variants for the sample sequenced in the BAM (`--vcf`).
 For example, suppose we have a read in --bam:

     sequence: ACGT
     aligned at: chr20:10-15
     cigar: 4M

 And that the reference genome at chr20:10-15 is ACCT.
-This program first checks that --vcf file doesn't have any genetic variants in the region chr20:10-15.
-If there's no variants there, the program emits a tf.Example containing:
+This program first checks that `--vcf` file doesn't have any genetic variants in the region chr20:10-15.
+If there are no variants there, the program emits a tf.Example containing:

     read_sequence - the bases of the read ('ACGT') true_sequence - the reference genome bases ('ACCT')